logux/docs/guide/concepts/state.md

 There is no single solution for conflict resolution.
 It always depends on data type and business processes.
 Logux gives you few basements to not care about conflict resolutions in simple cases and write custom logic in complicated situations.

-**Logux Redux** uses time travel to keep the same order of actions on all machines.
+**Logux Redux** and **Logux Vuex** uses time travel to keep the same order of actions on all machines.
 It uses [ID and time] from meta to detect order and time travel to insert action in the right moment of history.
 Time travel is a technique when Logux Redux reverts recent actions, apply new action, and then re-apply recent actions.

 As a result, if the developer used [atomic actions], conflict actions will override each other (“the last write wins” model).
 In complicated cases, you can define merge logic in reducers.